TESTgroup-BNL/LeafGasExchange/vignettes/Canopy_scaling.md

 simulated data will work as well.
 Here, we only model the evolution of light during the day, all the other meterological variables are considered constant which is of course a (bad) simplification.
-Several variables are needed:
-- The photosynthetic light intensity in micro mol m-2 s-1
-- The relative humidity of the air from 0 to 100
-- The ambient temperature in degree C
-- The canopy temperature in degree C
-- The wind speed in m s-1

 ``` r
 ##Simulation of weather data